balarcode/deep-learning/computer_vision/image_segmentation/README.md

 In this project, an input image is fed to U-Net, a Convolutional Neural Network (CNN) architecture to create image segments also known as image regions.
 The segmented image is displayed as a grayscale image with the segmented region in white.

+Image segmentation is a digital image processing algorithm that partitions an image into multiple distinct image regions or "image segments" in order to simplify image's representation for more meaningful analysis.
+For computer vision, it enables machines to understand and interpret visual data for applications in medical imaging, robotics and self-driving cars.

 ### References

 [1] scikit-learn API: https://scikit-learn.org/stable/api/index.html